 Encryption masks knowledge in such a way that it can not be accessed without a very effective password, recognized as a key.
 This key effectively removes the complex code into which the data has been translated.
 The key is accessible only to your machine and the VPN server.
 The method of extracting the data is known as decryption, and through adding the key is the method of rendering encrypted information readable again.

 When you type the specifics of your credit card into a shopping database, this knowledge is encrypted and unreadable.

-Different VPN service use different kinds of encryption process, but put simply, the VPN encryption goes something like this :-
+Different VPN service use different kinds of the encryption process, but put simply, the VPN encryption goes something like this:-

 1. When you link to a VPN, the encoding of the data is performed via a safe tube.
 This ensures the data becomes an unreadable string when it moves through the device and the VPN server.